pupil-labs/pupil-docs/user-docs/pupil-player.md

 > {{< figure-img src="/images/pupil-player/plugin/2d-fixation.jpg" img-class="feature-center" width="85%" >}}
 > {{< figure-img src="/images/pupil-player/plugin/3d-fixation.jpg" img-class="feature-center" width="85%" >}}

 This plugin detects fixation based on a dispersion threshold in terms of degrees of visual angle.
-This plugin is **unique**, therefore you can only load one nstance of this plugin.
+This plugin is **unique**, therefore you can only load one instance of this plugin.

 Toggle `Show fixations` to show a visualization of fixations.
 The blue number is the number of the fixation (0 being the first fixation).
 You can export fixation reports for your current trim section by pressing `e` on your keyboard or the `e` hot key button in the left hand side of the window.